The $2000 Chest Freezer is the final article of a 5 Kitchen Tools series designed to empower you to save thousands of dollars on your food budget.

-Over the past 4 weeks we’ve shared how we save with the humble SpoonUla, a set of glass bowls for lunches, a SloCooker and a Meat Slicer.
+Over the past 4 weeks, we’ve shared how we save with the humble SpoonUla, a set of glass bowls for lunches, a slow cooker, and a Meat Slicer.
 We’ve calculated the annual savings from using these four kitchen tools to be about $4500.

-But, hold on to your wallet, we’ve held back the biggest saver for last.
+But, hold on to your wallet, we’ve held back the biggest savings for last.

 This tool will assuredly pay for itself quickly and truly help you build a stockpile of cold, hard cash.